-Your WYSIWYG display a will auto adapt (see below) as it changes size and a handy width/height size display of the design surface is always avaiable to you.
+Your WYSIWYG display will auto adapt (see below) as it changes size and a width/height size display of the design surface is always available to you.

 To help with the Page design you can also set the viewing format to Bordered Mode (showing all the segments bordered seperately), Layout Mode (all the segments seperately without Adaptations), List Mode (a list of the Segments and each segments attributes) or you can simply suspend Adaptations on your WYSIWYG view.

-To help with usability of your App, Evoke allows you to set Adaptations
+To help with the usability of your App, Evoke allows you to set Adaptations

 against any Segment.
 Using Adaptations you can show or hide, segments, columns or data within the segment, navigation options, alternate prompts or headings.
-You can merge segments to tabs, resize, in fact there are so many more automatic Evoke adaptations.
+You can merge segments to tabs and resize them as well as many more automatic Evoke adaptations.
 Please review the full list of current Evoke Adaptations

 .
 Adaptations can also be invoked by the Evoke Click Actions